-We introduced 100 m resolution land use data for the 350 m grid level, as described previously in Section 3e.
-To measure the impact of the increased number of vegetation and soil classes and increased spatial variability, we performed simulations with interpolated low-resolution land use data and the original vegetation and soil types (results are denoted SM) instead of the 100 m data.
-The SM wind direction in Fig. 15 shows erratic behavior during the morning valley-wind transition, and the wind speed time series shows an additional half hour delay in the up-valley winds relative to LU-SM.
-Differences in vertical sounding profiles are quite small except near the surface (not shown).
+We introduced 100-m-resolution land use data for the 350-m grid level, as described previously in section 3e.
+To measure the impact of the increased number of vegetation and soil classes and increased spatial variability, we performed simulations with interpolated low-resolution land use data and the original vegetation and soil types (results are denoted SM) instead of the 100-m data.
+The SM wind direction in Fig. 15 shows erratic behavior during the morning valley-wind transition, and the wind speed time series shows an additional 0.5-h delay in the upvalley winds relative to LU-SM.
+Differences in vertical sounding profiles are very small except near the surface (not shown).
 Nevertheless, the overall results indicate that the high-resolution land use representation brings improvements.